imrafaelmerino/java-fun/docs/README.md

 ## <a name="goal"><a/> Goal

-The goal of java-fun is to implement some important FP patterns in Java.
+The goal of java-fun is to implement in Java some important patterns from Functional Programming.
 It doesn't transliterate these patterns from other languages, aiming that any standard Java programmer finds easy to adopt them and understand the essence of these concepts, not getting lost in unfamiliar types and conventions.

 The most important concepts implemented so far are: